Feuding French conservatives set new leadership vote

-PARIS (Reuters) - French conservatives, whose party has been locked in an acrimonious leadership struggle for months after losing national elections to the Socialists, agreed on Monday to hold a new vote before October.
+PARIS (Reuters) - French conservatives whose main party has been locked in a leadership struggle for weeks after losing the last national election to the Socialists agreed on Monday to hold a new vote in September.

-The deal raised the prospect of a return to business as usual for the UMP, distracted from its role as the leading opposition party since Jean-Francois Cope and former Prime Minister Francois Fillon both claimed to have won a leadership vote six weeks ago to replace former President Nicolas Sarkozy.
+The deal raised the prospect of a return to business as usual for the UMP, distracted from its role as the leading opposition party since Jean-Francois Cope and former prime minister Francois Fillon both claimed to have won a leadership vote six weeks ago to replace ousted former president Nicolas Sarkozy.

-A statement issued after a lengthy meeting between Cope and Fillon on Monday said they had agreed to hold a re-run of the vote before parliament reconvenes after its summer break in October 2013.

-Cope, former budget minister and apparent winner of the contested November 18 vote, had originally proposed a new vote in 2014.
+Cope, a lawyer, former budget minister and apparent winner of the contested November 18 vote, said a compromise was being fine tuned to schedule a new election in September, bringing forward a vote by six months from the date he originally had proposed.

 Fillon, a moderate who became one of France’s best-liked politicians after five years under Sarkozy, plummeted to an approval rating of 33 percent, according to a December 9 survey by pollster Opinionway.